 - Complete at least 67 percent of all your attempted credits per semester.
 This calculation is performed by dividing the number of credits earned by the number of credit hours attempted.

-- Attempted credit hours include the following whether or not paid for with financial aid: Earned hours, grades of F, I, P, S, U, W, NG, NR, GL, transfer credits, and courses taken from a change in major.
+- Attempted credit hours include the following whether or not paid for with financial aid: Earned hours, grades of F, I, NC, P, S, U, W, NG, NR, GL, transfer credits, and courses taken from a change in major.
 Repeated courses for grade improvement count as hours attempted, but only count once if passed as hours earned.
 Audit and non-credit classes are not eligible for financial aid and are not counted in SAP calculations.

 - Note: Federal financial aid will pay for only one repeat of a previously passed course.